 Figure 1: Secondary emission yield, Eq.
-(6), as a function of the primary electron energy (in eV), for 0° and 60° incident angle with respect to the surface normal, and for $\delta{max} = 1.7$.
+(6), as a function of the primary electron energy (in eV), for 0° and 60° incident angle with respect to the surface normal; the maximum emission yield for perpendicular incidence was chosen as $\delta{max} = 1.7$.